LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Additional Experiments

 \textbf{Instruction Tuning Is Essential After Continual Pre-Training (CPT).} In \cref{tab:ablation-it}, we ablate instruction tuning (IT) in the intervention experiments.
 We evaluated two tasks, ARC and RULER, using the M1 intervention.
 Obviously, either control or junk CPT will cause significant degradations across three tasks, and IT can significantly mitigate them.
 The mitigation effectiveness suggests that the Brain Rot damages instruction following ability a lot.
 It also suggests that instruction tuning is necessary in our benchmark to avoid the confounding factor of instruction failures.
 Despite the significant drops by both interventions, the control intervention is more recoverable after IT.
 When the model was trained on control data (0\% Junk), the IT can reduce the gap to the baseline.
 In the ARC, the gap is reduced from 11.4 to 5.2 (challenge).
 In the ARC Easy, the gap is reduced more steeply, from 9.8 to 2.1.
-Compared to the control intervention, the junk intervention remains a large gap after IT to the baseline -- 12.3 (Challenge) and 9.3 (Easy).
+Compared to the control intervention, the junk intervention remains a large gap after IT to the baseline: 12.3 (Challenge) and 9.3 (Easy).

-\textbf{The Different Effects of Instruction Tuning Among Tasks.} In ARC, the difference between control and junk is even larger after IT: $5.2 \rightarrow 7.1$ (ARC Challenge) and $6.3\rightarrow 7.2$ (ARC Easy).
+\textbf{The Different Effects of Instruction Tuning Among Tasks.} In \cref{tab:ablation-it}, we also compare the IT under different tasks.
+In ARC, the difference between control and junk is even larger after IT: $5.2 \rightarrow 7.1$ (ARC Challenge) and $6.3\rightarrow 7.2$ (ARC Easy).
 The observation implies inherent drops in the cognitive functions instead of simply instruction compliance.
 However, in RULER, IT can effectively reduce the gap: $51.1 \rightarrow 19.1$.
 The potential cause is that the RULER tasks do not require complex thinking but only basic instruction following and context retrieval -- capabilities closely related to IT.

+\textbf{The Effects of Training Hyperparameters.} To deepen our analysis, we further conduct experiments that vary core training hyperparameters—specifically, the number of continual pre-training (CPT) epochs and the learning rate—and analyze their impact on model performance.
+By default, we use \llama.

+Table \ref{tab:epoch-merged} presents the effects of the \textbf{number of epochs} on the ARC and Ruler benchmarks.
+We have two major observations: (1) Just after one epoch of CPT, models trained on higher junk-data ratios already show clear declines in performance, indicating that the negative effects are not simply due to catastrophic forgetting or overfitting.
+The \emph{early occurrence} of Brain Rot effects indicates that the decline originates from the intrinsic deficiencies of junk data itself, which negatively affects model reasoning and generalization even under minimal CPT exposure.
+(2) Additional epochs amplify the observed degradation, but the underlying pattern remains consistent.
+Regardless of training duration, models trained on cleaner control data consistently outperform those exposed to 'junk' data.